Luigi Chiatti: Appeal and Supreme Court

-On 11 April 1996 the Court of Appeal of Perugia reformed the sentence of the first instance, declaring Chiatti semi-mentally ill and condemned him to 30 years of imprisonment.
+On 11 April 1996, the Court of Appeal of Perugia reformed the sentence of the first instance, declaring Chiatti semi-mentally ill and condemned him to 30 years of imprisonment.
 Finally, on 4 March 1997, the Supreme Court of Cassation upheld the sentence, thus imposing the sentence on the court final.
-Among the testimonies brought by the defense, there was an orphanage companion of Chiatti who stated that he himself, along with Chiatti, were sexually abused by a priest.
+Among the testimonies brought by the defence, there was an orphanage companion of Chiatti who stated that he himself, along with Chiatti, were sexually abused by a priest.

-He served his sentence in the Prato prison.
+He served his sentence in the prison of Prato, Tuscany.
 He had asked twice for prize permits, but they were refused.
-It was rumored that in June 2009 he was released from prison for a few hours, but the lawyers denied the news.
-On 3 September 2015 Luigi Chiatti finished his prison sentence, but will have to reside for at least another three years in a Rems (type of structure that since 2015 has replaced the old judicial psychiatric hospitals) in Sardinia.
+It was rumoured that in June 2009 he was released from prison for a few hours, but the lawyers denied the news.
+On 3 September 2015 Luigi Chiatti finished his prison sentence, but will have to reside for at least another three years in a Rems (type of structure that since 2015 has replaced the old judicial psychiatric hospitals) in Capoterra, Sardinia.
+In 2018 and 2020, following evaluation by the Surveillance Court of Cagliari, Chiatti's stay at Rems was both times extended by two years.